 CUMMINS TOPS THE BOARD AS QUALIFYING ACTION FINALLY RESUMES

-After four full days of inactivity due to the weather on the Isle of Man, the third solo qualifying session at the 2019 Isle of Man TT races, fuelled by Monster Energy, finally got underway on Sunday afternoon.
+After four full days of inactivity due to the weather, the third solo qualifying session at the 2019 Isle of Man TT races finally got underway.

 The mist on the Mountain cleared sufficiently for the session to take place after a delay of an hour and a half, although there were still damp patches from the earlier rain and strong winds around the course, particularly on the Mountain section.